nnethercote/perf-book/README.md

 ## Improvements

-Suggestions for improvements are welcome, but I prefer them to be filed as issues rather than PRs.
+Suggestions for improvements are welcome, but I prefer them to be filed as issues rather than pull requests.
 This is because I am very particular about the wording used in the book.
 When pull requests are made, I typically take the underlying idea of a pull request and rewrite it into my own words anyway.

 ## License